rockstorm101/git-server-docker/README.md

   rockstorm/git-server
 ```

-To avoid specifying your password on the command line or on your
+To avoid specifying your password on the command line or on your compose file,
-compose file, you can load it from a file using the
+you can load it from a file using the `GIT_PASSWORD_FILE` variable.
+This
-`GIT_PASSWORD_FILE`.
-This variable must be set to the file within the
+variable must be set to the file within the container to load the password
-container to load the password from.
+from.

 ```shell
 docker run --detach \